lmoneta/tmva-tutorial/README.md

-# TMVA Tutorial at the 2nd IML Machine Learning Workshop
+# TMVA Tutorial

-These are tutorials on TMVA given at the 2nd  IML Machine Learning Workshop (9 April 2018)
+These are tutorials on TMVA given at workshops and Machine Learning events in 2017 and 2018

-See Workshop agenda at  https://indico.cern.ch/event/668017
+A recent one has been given at the 2nd IML 2018  Workshop, see  agenda at  https://indico.cern.ch/event/668017

 The tutorials consist of notebook which can be run on SWAN ( https://swan.cern.ch )